Maja Vidmar (climber): Career

-Vidmar started climbing at the age of 12 years, in 1997 in a climbing gym.
-Next year, she started competing in national events.
+Vidmar started climbing at the age of 12 years, in 1997 in a climbing gym, coached by Roman Krajnik.
+Next year, she started competing in national competition lead climbing events.
 In 2000, at the age of 15, she won the European Youth Cup in Lead climbing.

 Her most relevant competitive achievements were obtained between 2005 and 2011, as shown below.
 In 2008, she also received the La Sportiva Competition Award.

 She retired from international competitions at the age of 29, after participating in the 2014 Lead Climbing World Championship and 2014 Lead Climbing World Cup.